Loneill29/blocipedia/README.md

-# Blocipedia
+# wisegui

-Blocipedia is a web application built with Ruby on Rails that allows allows users to create public and private Markdown-based wikis.
+A web application built with Ruby on Rails that allows allows users to create public and private Markdown-based wikis.